sporto/elm-tutorial/add/update.md

 # Players Update

+We created to new actions: `CreatePlayer` and `CreatePlayerDone`.
+We need __src/Players/Update.elm__ to account for these.

 ## Respond to CreatePlayer

-We need __src/Players/Update.elm__ to account for the new actions created.
 Add some imports:

 ```elm
 ...